varugheseben/edurek-data_science/Artificial Intelligence/Natural Language Processing/Introduction.md

      - **Under Stemming(False Negative)**: This happens when two words that should share the same root are cut differently, leaving them as distinct tokens.
        Example:
         - "alumnus" might stem to alumnu, while "alumni" stems to alumni.
 The system fails to see they are plural/singular variations of the same concept.

+    **Different Stemming Algorithms**
+     - **Porter Stemmer**: This is old stemmer algorithm.
+It is moderately aggressive but very reliable and computationally fast.
+     - **Lancaster Stemmer**: Developed at Lancaster University, this is an incredibly aggressive stemmer.
+It is fast but causes a lot of over-stemming.
+     - **Snowball Stemmer**: Also known as the "Porter2" stemmer, this is an improvement over the original Porter algorithm.
+It is slightly more precise, handles edge cases better, and supports multiple languages besides English(like Spanish, German, and French).